bradfrost/atomic-design/chapter-4.md

 - Going from rough wireframes into the browser, iterating there

 ## Maintaining a living design system
+- And they made a pattern library and lived happily ever after.
+Right?
+Not quite.
+- There's a very real risk of a lot of time and effort going into making a design system and accompanying pattern library, only to have it die on the vine.
-- Throw the design system in the trashcan, right along side the PSDs
+- Throw the design system in the trashcan, right along side the PSDs, PDFs and other artifacts
+- How to prevent this?